BAFCruz/VoIP-WatchDog/README.md

-Scripts of an implementation of a Reputation System in a virtual lab with Asterisk for testing dynamic control of authentication and call control.
+Python scripts of an implementation of a Reputation System in a virtual lab with Asterisk for testing dynamic control of authentication and call control.